flashbots/cvm-reverse-proxy/README.md

 By default the client will not present client attestations, you can change that via `--client-attestation-type` flag.

 This repository contains a sample [measurements.json](./measurements.json) file that you can use.
 The client will (correctly) complain about unexpected measurements that you can then correct.

+## Measurements

+Attestation verification requires the expected measurements which you pass through the `--{client, server}-measurements` flag.
+The measurements are expected to be a JSON map, and multiple valid measurements can be provided.
+The verifier will attempt to verify with each of the provided measurements, and if any succeeds, the attestation is assumed valid.

 ---